willishoke/egress/README.md

 `MUX` takes three inputs, `IN1`, `IN2`, and `CTRL`.
 The input presented at `OUT1` is chosen based on the polarity of the control signal.

+`MUX` was tested by generating three waveforms, one at 1000hz, one at 2000hz, and a third at 100hz.
+The third waveform was used as the control input to switch between the two outputs.

 ![MUX](./img/testmux.png)